 🐟 Fish, Flowers, Produce – Vibrant flowers and farm fresh produce are all over the market, along with Seattle’s favorite dish: seafood.
 Upon arriving, you’ll immediately see Pike Place Fish Market – the home of the flying fish throw that draws crowds daily.

-🥘 Foodie Paradise – Pike Place Market is one of the best places in Seattle to pig out.
+🥘 Foodie Paradise – Pike Place Market is one of the best places in Seattle to pig out on famous Seattle foods.
 You’ll find bakeries, coffee shops, bars, and both casual and fine-dining restaurants.
 There are also takeaway stands, breweries, and more foodie-friendly options.

 🧑🤝🧑 Crowds – Throughout summer and on sunny Saturdays, expect big crowds at the market.
 Pike Place Market is Seattle’s number one attraction and gets over 10 million visitors annually.

 🎨 Arts, Crafts, and Retail Shops – You’ll find glass creations, original paintings, leather goods, jewelry, soaps, and more in the crafts market area.
 There are also small businesses selling things like comic books, records, and other knick knacks.

 🎹 Buskers & Street Performers – The market is never silent.
 You’ll see and hear performers playing banjos and pianos, and singing to keep the crowds entertained.

 Shops, Stalls & Places to Visit at Pike Place Market

 One of the most popular attractions at the market is Pike Place Fish Market.
 They’re most well-known for the “flying fish throw.”
 But aside from the fish tossing, they have a huge selection of seafood for sale including salmon, octopus, and crab.
 If you want fresh fish, this is one of the best spots to get it.